Second Amendment sanctuary: New York

 The SAFE Act was passed in 2013.
 After passage, New York counties started passing resolutions opposing the SAFE Act.
 There are currently 52 out of 62 counties with such resolutions.
-The New York State Sheriffs Association sued to block the law.
+The New York State Sheriffs Association joined a lawsuit to block the law as an amicus curiae.

 1 out of 62 counties and 2 towns have adopted Second Amendment sanctuary (or other pro-Second Amendment) resolutions: